Trusted WordPress tutorials, when you need them most.

 What Causes a Slow Loading WordPress Dashboard?

-A slow loading WordPress dashboard can be caused by a number of reasons, but the most common one is limited server resources.
+A slow-loading WordPress dashboard can be caused by a few things, but the most common one is limited server resources.

 Most WordPress hosting providers offer a set number of resources for each hosting plan.
 These resources are enough to run most websites.